skiadas/AlgorithmsCourse/activities/activities8-DivideAndConquer.md

 ### Section 5.1

-1. Consider the problem of finding the location of the largest element in an unsorted array (if many elements achieve that largest value).
+1. Consider the problem of finding the location of the largest element in an unsorted array (if many elements achieve that largest value, return the first of them).
     a.
 Write a brute-force algorithm for this problem, and determine its time complexity.
     \vfill
     b.
 Write a recursive decrease-by-one-and-conquer algorithm for this problem, and determine its time complexity via a recurrence relation (and optionally using the master theorem, or solving directly).